The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Conclusions and discussions

 \section{Conclusions and discussions}

-Boosted by the popularization of information and communication technologies (ICTs), the last decade has witnessed a tremendous expansion of ridesourcing.
-Albeit with various promising theoretical benefits, the overgrowth of ridesourcing is often regarded as a great contributor to increasing traffic congestion, especially in urban cores.
-How policy instruments can be leveraged to curb the excessive ridesourcing demand in urban cores has raised concerns amongst researchers, transportation planners, and policymakers.
-Although several studies have tried to address this question, they primarily base their conclusions on theoretical mathematical models.
-No empirical evidence exists to date due to the recency of relevant policies and insufficient available data.
-To bridge this gap, based on recently released fine-grained ridesourcing trip data and high-frequency traffic speed data, we examine the short-term impact of Chicago’s congestion taxes on ridesourcing demand and traffic congestion in the downtown area using DID, a regression-based causal inference modeling approach.
+Boosted by the popularization of information and communications technologies, the last decade has witnessed a tremendous expansion of ridesourcing.
+Notwithstanding the various promising theoretical benefits, the \xzhangadd{rapid growth} of ridesourcing is often regarded as a significant contributor to increasing traffic congestion, particularly in urban cores.
+How policy instruments can be leveraged to curb the excessive ridesourcing demand in urban cores has raised concerns among researchers, transportation planners, and policymakers.
+Although several studies have attempted to address this issue, they primarily base their conclusions on theoretical mathematical models.
+To date, no empirical evidence exists due to the recency of relevant policies and insufficient available data.
+To bridge this gap, based on recently released fine-grained ridesourcing trip and high-frequency traffic speed data, we examine the short-term impact of Chicago’s congestion taxes on ridesourcing demand and traffic congestion in the downtown area using DID, a regression-based causal inference modeling approach.
 To be specific, we first perform DID analysis on the full sample of ridesourcing trip and traffic speed data to identify the average impact of the congestion tax as our baseline results.
-We then conduct several robustness checks to verify that our baseline results are consistent and robust against different time windows, the superset of the traffic speed data used in our baseline analysis, alternative model specifications, and alternative modeling approaches.
-Meanwhile, to gain further insights, we investigate the heterogeneous impact of the congestion tax across different hours of the day, different census tracts (or traffic segments), and different travel distances by performing DID analysis on the subsets of ridesourcing trip and traffic speed data.
-Our empirical findings are summarized as follows:
+We then conduct several robustness checks to verify that our baseline results are consistent and robust against different time windows, the superset of the traffic speed data used in our baseline analysis, additional control variables, alternative model specifications, alternative modeling approaches, and alternative control groups.
+To gain further insights, we investigate the heterogeneous impact of the congestion tax across different hours of the day, different census tracts (or traffic segments), and different travel distances by performing DID analysis on the subsets of ridesourcing trip and traffic speed data.
+Our empirical findings are summarized as follow.

-\begin{itemize} \item The congestion tax has a salient impact on reducing overall ridesourcing demand associated with the downtown area, as it leads to an 11.9\% decrease in PUDO of all trips.
+\begin{itemize} \item The congestion tax has a salient impact on reducing overall ridesourcing demand associated with the downtown area, as it leads to an 10.6\% decrease in PUDOs of all trips.